German A1, B1 or B2 – Which language certificate do I need?

 Is it possible to buy a language certificate?

 No, a language certificate is similar to a certificate of completion of a course.
 In order to receive the certificate, you must prove that you have the appropriate language skills.
 It is not for sale.
-However, you can purchase preparation courses or special practice materials to help you prepare for the exam.
-However, there are also many free exercises on the Internet (overview: German A1 to German C1 exercises can be found below).
+However, you can buy preparation courses or special practice materials to prepare for the exam.
+There are also many free exercises available on the Internet (overview: German A1 to German C1 exercises can be found below).

-What are providers for German tests (language certificates)?
+What are the providers of German tests (language certificates)?

-There are various institutions where you can obtain a recognized language certificate.
-They differ mainly in their familiarity and the main purpose of the exam (naturalization, application to study/training, etc.).
-These are some language certificate providers:
+There are various organizations from which you can obtain a recognized language certificate.
+They differ mainly in terms of their reputation and the main purpose of the exam (Naturalization, application for a course of study/training, etc.).
+These are some of the providers of language certificates:

 German language test TELC

 The TELC language diploma is a widely used and recognized language certificate.
-The abbreviation TELC stands for “The European Language Certificates” and thus makes it clear that the company specializes in standardized language examinations that are recognized internationally.
-Here you can obtain a language certificate in all 6 language levels.
+The abbreviation TELC stands for "The European Language Certificates" and thus makes it clear that the company specializes in standardized language examinations that are internationally recognized.
+Here you can acquire a language certificate in all 6 language levels.

-telc GmbH offers a special examination for foreigners who, for example, need proof for their naturalization or settlement permit.
-You can obtain this language certificate at levels German A1, German A2 and German B1 of the Common European Framework of Reference for Languages.
+telc GmbH offers a special exam for foreigners who, for example, need proof of their Naturalization or Settlement permit .
+You can obtain this language certificate at the German A1, German A2 and German B1 levels of the Common European Framework of Reference for Languages.

-You have the right of permanent residence in Germany!
-We check your requirements free of charge and enforce your right!
+You have the right to permanent residence in Germany!
+We will check your requirements free of charge and enforce your right!

 Procedure

-TELC’s standardized language tests test their listening, reading, writing and speaking skills.
-The special German test for immigrants consists of a written and an oral part and lasts a total of about 100 minutes, whereby the oral part usually follows directly after the written one.
-In order to be perfectly prepared for this exam, we recommend the free PDF practice test of TELC GmbH linked below as well as the additional practice material.
+The standardized language tests from TELC test your skills in the areas of listening, reading, writing and speaking.
+The special German test for immigrants consists of a written and an oral part and takes about 100 minutes in total, whereby the oral part usually follows directly after the written part.
+In order to be perfectly prepared for this exam, we recommend the free PDF practice test from TELC GmbH linked below as well as the additional practice material.

 Preparation

-To prepare for the language test, language courses or practice portals are suitable (see below).
-In addition, exam preparation is an essential part of integration courses.
-It is advisable to look at and internalize the types of tasks and the procedure of an exam for the language certificate you are aiming for.
+Language courses or practice portals are suitable for preparing for the language test (see below).
+Exam preparation is also an essential part of integration courses.
+It is advisable to look at and internalize the types of tasks and the exam procedure for the language certificate you are aiming for.

 Exam date

 The examination date is set by the respective examination center.
-You will receive your language certificate in most cases within 14 days after passing the exam.
+In most cases, you will receive your language certificate within 14 days of passing the exam.

 Repetitions

-You can repeat the language test as often as you wish.
-However, it should be noted that a retake always includes the entire examination, i.e. both the oral and the written part.
+You can retake the respective language test as often as you like.
+However, it should be noted that a retake always includes the entire test, i.e. both the oral and the written part.
+The costs are also incurred again in each case.

 Costs